Skip to main content

 note

-• If you have downloaded and modified the specification, use that in the kubectl apply command below, instead of the specification URL generated from Portworx Central.
+• If you downloaded the specification and made changes to it, use that file with the kubectl apply command below instead of the specification URL generated by Portworx Central.

-• For the Google Anthos platform, download the ZIP file containing the Operator and StorageCluster specs generated in the Generate Kubernetes manifest section.
-Unzip the file and use the filenames in the kubectl apply command.
+• On the Google Anthos platform, download the ZIP file containing the Operator and StorageCluster specifications generated in the Generate Kubernetes manifest section.
+Unzip the file and use the included filenames with the kubectl apply command.

 2. Deploy the StorageCluster: